SEPVAL 2023

 - Hotel: Please arrange your ESWW hotel to arrive a few days early to attend our meeting

-- Registration: We will be part of the mini-ISWAT side meeting associated with ESWW and there may be an option to pay a registration fee as part of your registration for ESWW.
-Details will be posted here and on the ISWAT website.
+- Registration: We will be part of the mini-ISWAT side meeting associated with ESWW.
+Please register for mini-ISWAT when you register for ESWW.
+Find more info about mini-ISWAT on the ISWAT website.

 - Deadline to Submit Forecasts: All forecasts for the European challenge must be submitted in the appropriate format to Katie Whitman by October 15, 2023.
 Event lists linked below.